rust-lang/reference/src/attributes/limits.md

 > The default recursion limit in `rustc` is 128.

 r[attributes.limits.recursion_limit.syntax]
-It uses the [MetaNameValueStr] syntax to specify the recursion depth.
+The `recursion_limit` attribute uses the [MetaNameValueStr] syntax to specify the recursion depth.
+The value in the string must be a non-negative integer.

+r[attributes.limits.recursion_limit.allowed-positions]
+The `recursion_limit` attribute may only be applied to the crate root.

+> [!NOTE]
+> `rustc` currently warns in other positions, but this may be rejected in the future.

+r[attributes.limits.recursion_limit.duplicates]
+Only the first instance of `recursion_limit` on an item is honored.
+Subsequent `recursion_limit` attributes are ignored.

+> [!NOTE]
+> `rustc` currently warns on following duplicate `recursion_limit` attributes.
+This may become an error in the future.

 <!-- template:attributes -->
 r[attributes.limits.type_length_limit]